sngular/scs-multiapi-plugin/README.md

-There are two properties configured outside the fileSpecs, the path where the RestClient and the WebClient will be located, if this option is set in any of the fileSpecs, and the name of the folder where the generated sources will be saved in the target of the project.
+There are two properties configured outside the fileSpecs, the path where the RestClient and the WebClient will be located, if this option is set in any of the fileSpecs, and the name of the folder where the generated sources will be saved in the api of the project.

 | Name                                                | Description                                                                                                                                                                                                                                                                    | Example                              |
 |-----------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------|